 Master of Education

-In an innovative response to tackling the crisis in music education, the RNCM is proud to launch a new and industry-leading Master of Education (MEd).
+In an innovative response to tackling the crisis in music education, the RNCM is proud to offer an industry-leading Master of Education (MEd).

 This highly specialised degree is for music teaching professionals who wish to gain further training and accreditation for their teaching and/or conducting practice.
 It is also ideal for musicians who have completed an undergraduate or postgraduate course at university or conservatoire and are now looking to specialise in education.